rprichard/winpty/misc/console-handles.md

  4. If *UseStdHandles*, the child's standard handle becomes `NULL`.

- 5. If *InheritHandles*, the parent's standard handle is copied as-is, without exception.
+ 5. If *InheritHandles*, and there is no `PROC_THREAD_ATTRIBUTE_HANDLE_LIST` specified, then the parent's standard handle is copied as-is.

  6. The parent's standard handle is duplicated.
 As with previous releases, if the handle cannot be duplicated, then the child's handle becomes `NULL`.